jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 [Homepage](/) | [Techvolution: A New Philosophy](/a-new-philosophy/start)

+## Doom and Gloom

+The paranoid are right.
+Aliens are real.
+The government is a lie.

 ## Mixed Ideological Politics

 >I thought you guys would like to hear this story.
 I know my fellow wrestlers know exactly what I'm talking about.
 A martial art is either real or it's not.
 Very early on in the sport of mixed-martial arts, when the logical assumption from the marketing team is that you're going to get every taekwondo student, every karate student, every judo practitioner, and every aikido and they're just going to absolutely love mixed-martial arts.